FGiesemann/MaatChessEngine/test/mate_in_x_test/Readme.md

 Lines with `score mate x` describe a solution with a mate-in-x.
 Here, we see two possible solutions `d1d8` and `f1f8`.

+This is automatically done for mate-in-1 puzzles, when the conveter is started with the `--stockfish <path>` argument.

+### Puzzle output

+If a file name is specified, all puzzles are written into that file.
+If instead a directory is given, the converter writes different files with names `mate_in_x.epd`, where x is replaced by the mate depth.